trans-travel/trans-travel/uk.md

 Overseas Territories will be discussed in other pages -- this page covers England, Wales, Scotland, and Northern Ireland only.

+People visiting the UK with trans youth (under 18) likely should be cautious with mention of medical transition to medical authorities, as some have indicated some types of care provided by some providers may be reportable to child protection agencies.

 ## Summary

 The UK has non-discrimination law that protects "gender reassignment"